The Acadian Orogeny

 By 260 Ma, Earth’s continents had converged to form a supercontinent Pangea, which was centered at the equator

 in Avalonian coastal bedrock at various locations in Maine.
-Schoodic Point has some excellent examples of diabase dikes (see Figure 3).
+Schoodic Point has some excellent examples of diabase dikes (see figure at the bottom of this webpage).
 The dikes formed as molten lava erupted into pre-existing fractures and joints in the granitic bedrock.
 The opening of these fractures was certainly helped by the tectonic rifting that split Pangea and the Avalon Terrane apart.
 Maine has no geologic record from the period after the rifting of Pangea (200 Ma) up to the last ice age which began 40,000 years ago, because those rocks were eroded away by time and multiple ice ages (Caldwell, 1998).

 A quick word about granite, gabbro, and basalt: